1 Complain to the company

 You should give the company eight weeks to resolve your complaint.

-2 Get a letter of deadlock
+2 Get a final response

 If the company fails to respond to this final letter within a reasonable period of time (say, 14 days), you can take your complaint to the Financial Ombudsman Service (FOS).